Alabama voters approved using $145.8 million from the Alabama Trust Fund over a three-year period to fill gaps in revenue shortfalls.

 Florence has used the money to make repairs and improvements to the parking deck, the Indian mound museum, the Kennedy-Douglass Center for the Arts and the Police Department building.

-In Muscle Shoals, money from the trust fund has been used to buy a greens mower for Cypress Lakes Golf Course and make pond and sign repairs at the course, as well as buy a police car and a couple of pickup trucks, City Clerk Ricky Williams said,
+In Muscle Shoals, money from the trust fund has been used to obtain a greens mower for Cypress Lakes Golf Course and make pond and sign repairs at the course, as well as buy a police car and a couple of pickup trucks, City Clerk Ricky Williams said,